 To increase the max. number of DMRS ports for PDSCH/PUSCH larger than Rel.15,

 Study whether/how to reuse the antenna port indication table in 38.212 as much as possible for both PDSCH and PUSCH

+The design of the enhanced antenna port indication table in 38.212 take MU scheduling restrictions into account.
+FFS details on MU scheduling restrictions.

 Please provide your views on the above FL proposals.